 - Video: DIY Rock Landscaping Idea | River Rock

 Let’s be Practical – Hard Work – Low Maintenance

 Rock gardens and hostas work very well together because of their low maintenance, adaptability, and complementary colors.
 Let’s break this down.

 The adaptability of hostas is just as equally impressive.
 The fact they are shade-loving allows for almost any space in your yard to become a garden.
-But do not let this fool you hostas are tough, and many varieties will do perfectly fine with more sun.
+Do not let this fool you hostas are tough, and many varieties will do perfectly well with more sun.